salvatore-campagna/go-playground/README.md

 A solution to the **Isogram** exercise, identifying whether a word contains repeating letters.
 See: [Exercism - Isogram](https://exercism.org/tracks/go/exercises/isogram).

+### largest-series-product
+A solution to the **Largest Series Product** exercise on Exercism, calculating the largest product for a contiguous substring of digits with a specified span.
+See: [Exercism - Largest Series Product](https://exercism.org/tracks/go/exercises/la

 ### lasagna
 A solution to the **Gopher's Gorgeous Lasagna** exercise, practicing functions and return values.
 See: [Exercism - Lasagna](https://exercism.org/tracks/go/exercises/lasagna).